engmr/mortgagecalculatorapi/README.md

 This API has rate limiting (AspNetRateLimit) implemented with configuration in the appsettings.json file.

 ## User Secrets
 This API uses User Secrets.
-Right-click on the MAR.API.MortgageCalculator and select "Manage User Secrets".
+Right-click on the MAR.API.MortgageCalculator .csproj and select "Manage User Secrets".

 This will create (if first time ever) / open the secrets.json file for you to add overrides for the appsettings.json file.
 > e.g. AppSettings:PublicPaidAccessUserId